LauraRuis/VAST2017/README.md

 - car ID (unique per vehicle)
 - car type
 - sensor that measured the data

 Possible features to solve the problem to get from this data are:
 - Time spent by cars in the preserve (per ID, per car type)
 - Busy locations (sensors) over time
 - Travel speed of cars (per ID, per car type)
 - Type of cars at locations / over time
 - etc.
-These features should be extracted through data analysis, since the variables are not yet.
+These features should be extracted through data analysis, since these variables are not immediately shown in the data set.
+Depending on the visualization and the format it requires, several different .csv files will be composed.
+This way the calculations can be done in python and the .csv files can be composed.
+The visualizations made with D3 in javascript will only use the final formatted .csv files.

 ## Proposed approach
 This project will consist of a partial solving of this problem and should solve the problem together with the projects of two project-partners (Sven van Dam en Peter van Twuijver).